mikestaub/serverless-express/README.md

   - serverless-express # <- like so
 ```

+*NB: In order to automatically know on which provider the function is executed,
+the plugin asks serverless to set ```SERVERLESS_EXPRESS_PLATFORM``` as an environment variable.
+The plugin uses it internally*

 ### 2 - Use serverless-express/express

 In the head of your express app file :